Baptism

 Matrimony

 Planning a wedding is a very exciting and busy time for couples.
 The first thing both the future bride and the future groom should do is fill out a Marriage Request Form.
-When each person has completed and submitted their request, they will be contacted to discuss the next step.
+When each person has completed and submitted their request, they will be contacted by a member of our prep team to discuss the next step.
 Please, do not set a wedding date prior to speaking to the parish office.
 A minimum of six months is required before a wedding can be scheduled in order to allow time for marriage instruction classes.

 Holy Orders